roles-ansible/check-ansible-ubuntu-bionic-action/README.md

 The initial GitHub action has been created by [Stefan Stölzle](/stoe) at [stoe/actions](https://github.com/stoe/actions).<br/>
 It was used by ansible for lint checks at [ansible/ansible-lint-action](https://github.com/ansible/ansible-lint-action.git)<br/>
-It was modified from [L3D](github.com/do1jlr) to check ansible roles.
+It was modified from [L3D](github.com/do1jlr) to check ansible roles and playbooks.